 To appoint statutory auditors of the Company for the year ending June 30, 2025 and fix their remuneration.
-The retiring Auditors, M/s A. F. Ferguson & Co., Chartered Accountants, being eligible, have offered themselves for re-appointment at a fee to be mutually agreed and reimbursements of out-of-pocket expenses at actuals.
+The retiring Auditors, M/s A. F. Ferguson & Co., Chartered Accountants, being have offered eligible, themselves re-appointment at a fee to be mutually agreed and reimbursements of out-of-pocket expenses at actuals.